 Institutions are authorized to issue diplomas, certificates of credit, or official transcripts only after the student involved has satisfied all debts or obligations owed to the college.
-This limitation does not apply to debts of less than one-hundred dollars (\$100.00) and shall not apply to debts or obligations evidenced by notes or other written contracts providing for future payment, such as, but not limited to, loans authorized under federal or state education or student assistance acts.
+This limitation does not apply to debts of less than one-hundred dollars (\$100.00) and shall not apply to debts or obligations evidenced by other agreements established to rectify the debt.